Mathilde Renault

 Psychopomp

-After the sudden loss of her father, Mayra Sergio attempted to find new ways to process grief.
+After the sudden loss of her father, Mayra Sergio attempted to find ways to process grief.
 Looking for strategies, she took a DNA test.
 The DNA of one individual can tell vastly about the history of colonization, immigration, and cultural exchanges.
 While visiting key ancestral locations she explored local grieving rituals.

 Supported by the Mondriaan Fonds, Amsterdam Fonds voor de Kunst.